ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

 Cancel
    Click on the ``Cancel`` button to exit the Edit Configuration dialog without saving your changes.

+.. _manage_configs_edit_current_config:

 Edit Current Configuration ...
 ------------------------------

 To edit the current configuration select ``Edit Current Configuration ...`` from the ``Configuration`` menu.
 This avoids the need to select the current configuration from a list of configurations.
 Otherwise, this option behaves in the same way as `Editing a Configuration`_.

 It is always a good idea to check the name of the current configuration before you start editing it - to be sure that you are about to edit the configuration you intended to edit.
-The [[Banner]] displays the name of the current configuration
+The :doc:`/gui/Banner` displays the name of the current configuration

 **Note:** When you click on the ``Save`` button when editing the current configuration, the changes you make are applied immediately.
 There will be a short pause while IBEX re-loads the current configuration and refreshes the display.

-Return to `Contents`_.
+.. _manage_configs_load_config:

 Load a Configuration
 --------------------